The Problem

 If the ages of Moses and his father are anything to go by (120 and 137 respectively), then the Israelites enjoyed unusually long lives, which means the Israelites could have borne children for almost twice as long as the average woman does today.

 Of course, those who question Numbers 3’s firstborn count might also be inclined to question Exodus 1–15’s claims about the Israelites’ population growth and lifespans, but, when we assess the plausibility of the Biblical narrative, we need to assess it as a whole.
-We can’t grant some bits of it, disregard other bits of it, and then claim the end result is incoherent.
-(Most texts are incoherent if you remove large portions of them.)
+We can’t grant some bits of it, disregard other bits of it, and then criticise the end result for its lack of coherence.
+(Most texts become incoherent if you remove large portions of them.)

-In sum, then, God could, theoretically, have caused each woman in Israel to bear 70 children and hence brought about the firstborns-to-non-firstborn ratio we have in Numbers 3, which suffices to undercut the objection at hand.
-(To put the point another way, when God makes a nation extraordinarily fruitful, it’s bound to result in an extraordinarily low ratio of firstborns-to-non-firstborns.)
+In sum, then, God could, theoretically, have caused each woman in Israel to bear 70 children and hence brought about the firstborns-to-non-firstborn ratio we have in Numbers 3, which suffices to undercut the arguments which are often levelled against it.

-As our next two considerations will demonstrate, however, things are more complicated than that, since other aspects of the Biblical narrative need to be taken into account.
+As our next two considerations will demonstrate, however, far more needs to be said about the matter.

 Consideration §2: Prior to the exodus, the male-to-female ratio in Israel would have been abnormally low.

-In the events of Exodus 1 (set 80 years before the exodus), Pharaoh orders his people to drown the Israelites’ newborn boys.
+In the events of Exodus 1 (which is set 80 years before the exodus), Pharaoh orders his people to drown the Israelites’ newborn boys.

 How ‘successful’ Pharaoh’s policy was (and how long it was enforced for) isn’t stated.
-But suppose, for the sake of illustration, his actions meant there were only a third of the expected number of Israelite men alive at the time of the exodus.
-Each Israelite could then have married an average of three Israelite women, which would reduce the average number of children each woman needs to have borne to nearer 25.
+But suppose, for the sake of illustration, his actions reduced Israel’s male population by two-thirds.
+Each Israelite could then have married three Israelite women, which would reduce the average number of children each woman needs to have borne to nearer 25.
 (If a man married three women and had 25 children with each of them, only one of his 75 children would have counted as his firstborn son.)

 Consideration §3: Many of the Israelites’ firstborn sons could have been slain on the night of the Passover.